 Risk management responsibilities and roles

-The implementation of risk management is the responsibility of business Management Teams and the Group’s Management Team.
-These bodies ensure that sufficient risk identification, assessment, management and reporting procedures are included in the processes under their respective responsibilities.
+The implementation of risk management is the responsibility of business management teams and the Group Management Team.
+These bodies ensure that sufficient risk identification, assessment, management, and reporting procedures are included in the processes under their respective responsibilities.

-Subsidiaries’ business Management Teams locally organize risk management implementation methods, taking the subsidiary’s size into account.
-For certain risk management areas in which a centralized approach is appropriate, such as the management of insurance and financial risks, the parent company’s Board of Directors makes such decisions based on a proposal by the President & CEO.
+Subsidiaries' business management teams locally organize risk management implementation methods that take the subsidiary's size into account.
+For certain risk management areas in which a centralized approach is appropriate, such as the management of insurance and financial risks, the parent company's Board of Directors makes such decisions based on a proposal by the President & CEO.